Estimating the contribution of early and late noise in vision from psychophysical data: 3. Noise estimation I: Using only threshold data

-Therefore, while the parametric expression presented above, Eq.~\ref{metric_noise1}, is convenient to understand the problem (for instance to link it to the classical results, or to understand the relevance of the external noise as a scaling factor for the unknowns), in practice, the optimization is easier by taking a nonparametric computation of the theoretical distance.
-As a result, in order to compute the perceptual distance between $\vect{x}$ and $\vect{x}+\Delta\vect{x}$ from noise, instead of Eq.~\ref{metric_noise1}, we propose to take the average Euclidean distance between the noisy responses, $\vect{y}(\vect{x})$ and $\vect{y}(\vect{x}+\Delta\vect{x}) = \vect{y} + \Delta\vect{y}$:
+Therefore, while the parametric expression presented above in Eq.~\ref{metric_noise1} is helpful to understand the problem---for instance to link it to the classical results, or to understand the relevance of the external noise as a scaling factor for the unknowns---in practice the optimization is easier by taking a nonparametric computation of the theoretical distance.
+We consider the difference in response and the noise at the same time by taking the expected value of the Euclidean distance between the noisy responses, $\vect{y}(\vect{x})$ and $\vect{y} (\vect{x}+\Delta\vect{x}) = \vect{y(\vect{x})} + \Delta\vect{y}$: